tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 **Select with functions**

 A function can take any expression, including an expression that contains another function, and return a scalar value.
 There are many such functions.
-We will just describe one, SUBSTR, which returns a substring of a string.
+Here will be a description of only one, SUBSTR, which returns a substring of a string.

 Format: :samp:`SUBSTR({input-string}, {start-with} [, {length}])`